cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 ## Engineering choices

-- **Cloud:**: We are deploying the product on RCMP's Microsoft Azure AKS.
-The service can also be deployed on Google GKE or Amazon EKS.
 - **JavaScript:** This is a programming language that web browsers use to build web pages.
+It is the language of the browser, which allows the team to use a single language across both the frontend and backend of the system.
-- **React:** This a JavaScript library created by Facebook.
-It contains resources and tools for building fast, robust, and network sensitive web applications.
+- **React:** This is a JavaScript library created by Facebook.
+It allows developers to build high-quality robust applications, resources and tools quickly by composing components together.
-- **GraphQL API:** GraphQL is the interface between the web app and the databases
+- **GraphQL API:** GraphQL is a user/client-centric interface between the web app and the databases.
+It provides powerful data validation and allows users to get the data they want in a single request.
 - **Microservices:** These are a software architectural style that structure an application as a collection of separate services.
+Building larger services out of smaller services make these more resilient and easier to change over time since a microservice is a stand-alone service that can be (re)built in just a couple of weeks.
 - **Kubernetes:** This is an open-source platform for running microservices together.
+- **Cloud:**: Using Kubernetes as our platform means our application runs wherever Kubernetes runs.
+During the life of the project, this portability let us move between the RCMP's Microsoft Azure AKS as well as Google's GKE and Amazon's EKS.

 ## What do we gain from these tech choices

+- **Cost**
+  - Keeping the cost of change low is an important theme across the tech choices we have made.
+  - Managing switching cost allows us to move along with industry or switch providers as the market evolves.

 - **Security**
   - GraphQL API is strictly-typed.
 Using GraphQL allows us to prevent attackers so that they are not able to use data to hack the database (for example, by using a SQL injection attack).